 We will work with you during second stage (pushing phase) to help minimize tearing by coaching you to “breath” your baby out, using lubricants/oils, and hot compresses.
 However, if you do tear, licensed midwives are trained to suture tears.

 What happens if something goes wrong during labor and how often have you transported to a hospital during birth?

 Most healthy women with normal pregnancies have healthy and normal births.
 Most problems give warning signs that can be identified during pregnancy which can often be prevented or managed.
 Midwives are trained in normal pregnancy and birth, and are very quick to identify when an issue arises.
 If an emergency arises at birth, we have oxygen, medications and herbs for hemorrhage, and resuscitation equipment.
 If a hospital transport is necessary, we have a emergency plan in place to transfer your care and we will accompany you to the hospital.
 Stalled labor/Pro-longed labor is the most common reason for transport in labor.
 To see our statistics, www.familytreemidwife.com/statistics.html.

 How often will you see me after I have my baby?

 There are 4-5 visits that happen during your postpartum care.
-I will come to see you in your home the day after your birth and again 3-5 days after the birth.
+We will come to see you in your home the day after your birth and again 3-5 days after the birth.
 There are 2-3 office visits at 2 weeks and then again at 4-6 weeks.
-At each visit, I will check you and your baby’s vitals, check your baby’s weight, and address any concerns you might have.
+At each visit, we will check you and your baby’s vitals, check your baby’s weight, and address any concerns you might have.
 If you choose, we can also do a metabolic screen at the 24 hour visit and again at the 2 week visit.
-I also do footprints, a birth certificate, and file for a social security number for your baby during your postpartum visits.
+We also do footprints, a birth certificate, and file for a social security number for your baby during your postpartum visits.